GabeSoler/coltrane_static_site/content/articles/development.md

 ---
 # About Human Development

-My curiosity for development got sparked by reading Ken Wilber, an author who was crossing oriental spirituality and developmental psychology.
-After I read him I felt I needed to really understand what development meant and how it impacted my life and other's.
+My curiosity about development was sparked by reading Ken Wilber, an author who combines oriental spirituality with developmental psychology.
+After I read him, I felt I needed to really understand what development meant and how it impacted my life and others.

-I wrote my master's dissertation as a review of the main literature on the topic, crossing the fundational authors and the further development of the theories.
-Since then I wrote a few papers on how to use developmental theories in the  clinical practice (in Spanish).
+I wrote my master's dissertation as a review of the primary literature on the topic, crossing the foundational authors and the further development of the theories.
+Since then, I have written several papers on using developmental theories in clinical practice (in Spanish).

-Since then the topic has becomeo part of my practice embedded in what I do.
+Since then, the topic has become part of my practice and is embedded in what I do.

-I feel passionate about recognising the developmental forces at play in my work, which sometimes take us to review the past, to open the forces towards the future.
-I find my work less heavy by having a notino of development in the darkens, as I understand that every time that we go to the shadows and do good work, more space is created to develop new areas of ourselve and grow stronger.
+I feel passionate about recognising the developmental forces at play in my work, which sometimes takes us to review the past in a way that opens new avenues towards the future.
+I find my work less heavy by having a notion of development in the background, as I understand that every time we go to the shadows and do good work, more space is created to develop new areas of ourselves and grow stronger.

-I keep using some of Wilber's ideas in my work, crossing some spiritual aspects to development and therapy, but I have lernt to be more grounded and to see spirituality as something wonderful, misterious, and also something to be careful with.
-I prefer to work on creating strong foundations before thinking on opening to experiences that may create unestability (more in Mindfulness).
+I keep using some of Wilber's ideas in my work, crossing some spiritual aspects to development and therapy, but I have learnt to be more grounded and to see spirituality as something wonderful and mysterious but also something to be careful with.
+For this reason, I prefer to work on creating solid foundations before considering opening to experiences that may create instability (more about this in Mindfulness).

-Development is a delicate process, that contains many lines that sometimes take turn to be in the front.
-This means that it is not a lienar process, even if there are some linear steps.
+Development is a delicate process containing many lines that sometimes take turns being in the front.
+This means it is not a linear process, even if there are some linear steps.

-I also see another way of understanding change, that I call Becoming.
-Different to development that focuss on steps of complexity, becoming is about allowing yourself move with the ties, and to connect with people or the world.
-Becoming is more fluid and take us to unthought places.
+I also see another way of understanding change, which I call Becoming.
+Unlike development, which focuses on steps of complexity, becoming is about allowing yourself to move with the ties and connect with people and the world.
+Becoming is more fluid and takes us to unthought places.

-I like to see any process as a dance between those two, becoming something new, becoming-with others, and slowly reaching new  abstractions and complexities.
+I like to see any process as a dance between those two, becoming something new, becoming with others, and slowly reaching new abstractions and complexities.
+This makes growth more playful, and our deep reflections become grounded in rich experiences.

 Some of my work on the topic: